runwayml/learn/docs/tutorials/tutorial_im2txt.md

 ### Step 7

 We have selected our input folder, and our output destination, so we can finally run the model to process our images.
-Click "Run im2txt" and wait for a few seconds for the model to start.
+Click **Run im2txt** and wait for a few seconds for the model to start.

 ![step 7](assets/images/tutorials/tutorial_im2txt/10_run_model.png)

 ### Step 8

-Once the model has started running, the "Start Exporting" button will become active.
+Once the model has started running, the **Start Exporting** button will become active.
 Click the button to start processing your images one by one.

 ![step 8](assets/images/tutorials/tutorial_im2txt/11_start_exporting.png)